Business Espionage: Why There are Bigger Threats to Your Business Beyond Cyber-attacks

 Unlike corporate espionage, which involves corporations spying on other corporations, business espionage occurs when governments or competitors spy on businesses, whatever their size or function.

-This can involve cyberattacks, where systems are hacked and confidential data is downloaded, copied or stolen, but it also involves the use of listening or monitoring devices, hidden cameras and transmitters.
-In some cases, business espionage can be carried out by spies, who infiltrate organisations in order to access private information in various ways, from stealing or copying files to going through paper waste.
+This can involve cyber-attacks, where systems are hacked and confidential data is downloaded, copied or stolen, but it also involves the use of listening or monitoring devices, hidden cameras and transmitters.
+In some cases, business espionage can be carried out by spies, who infiltrate organizations in order to access private information in various ways, from stealing or copying files to going through paper waste.
 These spies can be employees, former employees, cleaners, contractors or intruders.